What is an Expert Witness?

 An expert witness is a person with special wisdom, proficiency, or understanding in a particular subject about which he/she is to bear witness.
 Testimony given by such a observer, in his/her capacity as such, constitutes expert evidence or expert testimony.
 A person is not considered to be an Expert Witness, until they are declared as such by a court.
 This is why we use the term Litigation Consultant

-Litigation Consultant & Pre acceptance review of case Many times attorneys want to know if they have a defendable case before the process starts.
+Many times attorneys want to know if they have a defendable case before the process starts.
 We can review the issue at hand and give you an informed opinion as to the merit of the case.
 For this type of work we require all available documents.
-Fees for this service are normally in the $950 to $1200 range.
+Fees for this review service are normally in the $750 to $950 range.
 In some instances the fee for this service might be higher, depending on the complexity of the issues at hand.
 This specialized service has been one of our most widely requested service.